AKaronen/TorchTagger/README.md

 - Replace/decide on TF-specific tooling (tfmot, qkeras, hls4ml).
 - Update notebooks and examples
 - Update `environment.yml` and CI to install PyTorch (and optionally `torch_scatter`).
-- Add a CI smoke test that runs the forward-pass and a 1-epoch smoke training.
+- Add a CI smoke test that runs a 1-epoch smoke training for each model.

 ---